Joejiong/joelang/README.md

 Following the basic component of a compiler/interpreter and the consideration of software architecture, I will form the project folder as follows.

+ - component (this is the simple component, you can also find other implementations of each components)
+	 - lexer.py
+	 - parser.py
- - component
+	 - interpreter.py
+ - context: used for traceback the function errors
  - lexer
  - parser
  - interpreter
- - context: used for traceback the function errors
  - errors
  - utils
  - grammar.txt